bcgov/Mautic-Subscription-App/README.md

 #### Deploying the app
 ##### Web
+If there is already a deploymentConfig in the test/prod namespaces, retagging the images will automatically deploy the application using the updated images and existing configmaps/secrets.

+If this is the first time deploying the app in the test/prod namespace, or if this is the first time deploying an app in the dev namespace with the current pr number, follow these steps:

 After retagging the image, delete the previously configured configmap if there is one:
 `oc delete configmap mautic-config-[image-tag] -n [target-namespace]`